anandu06dev/ng4StarterKit/README.md

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Reactive_Flow.PNG)

 Basically, application services provide an API for reading view models of domain state by stitching together domain objects.
 However, for complex user interfaces it would be inefficient to construct view models in an application service method and urging clients to depend on such large constructs to retrieve view models.
 With the view model repository approach we facilitate access to view models in an efficient manner.
 Consequently, in our case the UI controller would use the application service, that in turn would use the view model repository, instead of using the view model repository in the UI controller directly.
 Sometimes the application service demands information to make relevant decisions.
 The right choice must be made for the individual use case.
+A view model repository uses any dependency that is necessary for building view model.

 **» Why CQRS in the frontend?**<br/>